Reaching a Consensus in Predictive Loops: Abstract

 \section{Abstract}

-We propose and analyze a unified framework that interleaves peer-to-peer opinion dynamics with performative effects of learning systems.
-While network theory studies how opinions evolve via social connections, and performative prediction examines how learning systems interplay with individuals' opinions, neither captures the emergent dynamics when these forces co-evolve.
-We model this interplay as a recursive feedback loop: a platform's predictions influence individual opinions, which then evolve through social interactions before forming the training data for the next platform model update.
+Predictions in digital platforms must adapt over time as individuals update their beliefs through social interactions.
+At the same time, changing predictions alter the content people are exposed to and, consequently, the very beliefs they aim to forecast.
+This recursive coupling between predictions and individuals complicates the analysis of the long-term societal impact of predictive systems.
+In this work, we propose a minimal model where predictions and opinions co-evolve, combining insights from network science with concepts from performative prediction.
+In our model a platform's predictions influence individual opinions, which then evolve through peer interactions and form the training data for future platform model updates.
 We demonstrate that this co-evolution induces a novel equilibrium that qualitatively differs from standard network equilibria.
-Specifically, we show that standard predictive objectives act as a ``homogenizing force" driving networks toward consensus even under conditions where classical opinion-dynamics models lead to disagreement.
-Further, we demonstrate how learning under partial observations creates spillover effects among individuals, even if individuals are not susceptible to peer-influence.
-Finally, we study a platform that systematically deviates from standard predictive objectives, and demonstrate how classical opinion-dynamics models underestimate the equilibrium response to node-level interventions.
-We complement our theoretical findings with semi-synthetic simulations on social network data.
-Combined, our results illuminate performativity as an important, so far neglected, qualifying factor in social networks.~\looseness=-1
+In particular, we show how standard predictive objectives can drive networks toward consensus even under conditions where classical opinion-dynamics models lead to disagreement.
+This emerges because predictive systems dynamically adapt to changing opinions, and learning objectives create spillover effects among individuals beyond the topology of the network.
+We further analyze systematic deviations from standard prediction and demonstrate amplified effects of targeted platform interventions on equilibrium outcomes, compared to classical network intervention analyses.
+Together, our results illustrate performativity as an important, yet so far neglected, qualifying factor in social networks.~\looseness=-1